Jami3/ExamCram/README.md

 ## Useful Tips

+To change the login password simply update the "password" variable inside /app.js

 The link to the exit survey can be found in /quiz.html and has an id="surveyLink" and should be updated with each Exam Cram

 When the server is running you can view the current attendance by entering the url following this format: